Mo Shariff will throw out the inaugural pitch at tonight’s Vancouver Canadians game.

 CT scanners are integral to the care of emergency patients, enabling staff to check for head injuries, screen for patients at high risk of coronary symptoms and diagnose damage to the extremities.
 About 8,000 CT scans per year are performed on emergency patients at St. Paul’s, representing almost a third of all CT scans at the hospital.

 Inside St. Paul’s’s emergency department The Province reports on their experiences during a week spent in the emergency department.
-Stories St. Paul’s emergency department receives 300 patients a day — and climbing Stanley Cup riot provided all the ‘action’ St. Paul’s emergency department could handle Concentration of mentally ill patients at St. Paul’s is like […]
+Stories St. Paul’s emergency department receives 300 patients a day — and climbing Stanley Cup riot provided all the ‘action’ St. Paul’s emergency department could handle Concentration of mentally ill patients at St. Paul’s is like ‘nowhere else in Canada’ […]

 On June 15, we saw the worst that some people had to offer.
 But we also saw the best from many others.
 Patient volume that night was three to four times greater than a normal Wednesday night.
 St. Paul’s treated 130 injured patients in a span of five hours thanks to the dedication of our paramedics and emergency room personnel, including many off-duty employees who responded quickly and came in for extra shifts.